MarcMagdi/SFG/README.md

 # Signal Flow Graph
-Signal Flow Graph is a Calculator to calculate the overall transfer function for a given graph.
+Signal Flow Graph is a Calculator to calculate the overall transfer function for a given graph using Mason's formula.

 ### Project Features:
 + Supported with Unit Tests